jupiterdv/playground-6vzfjrj4/statement.md

+#Python Programs
-# How to Program Compound Interest in Python
+## How to Program Compound Interest in Python

 Compound interest is the interest that is calculated on the initial principal & contains all of the accumulated interest from previous interval on a deposit or loan.
 Here is the [python programming](https://thecodezine.com) for calculating Compound Interest.